 Deposit another 20 nm of stoichiometric Si3N4 by LPCVD, which forms the bottom membrane of the liquid cell (Figure 2d).
 Follow the procedure described above (see step 1.3).

-Use a second photolithography/RIE step to structure the backside which later defines the geometrical dimensions of the LC and its TEM windows (Figure 2e).
+Use a second photolithography/RIE step to structure the backside which later defines the geometrical dimensions of the LC frame and its TEM windows (Figure 2e).
+(Frame diameter: 3 mm)

 Via bulk-micromachining in 20% KOH at 60 °C, remove the Si in the predefined area and create a free-standing Si3N4 membrane (Figure 2f).